openhwgroup/cva6/cv32/sim/mcy/README.md

 `include ../Common.mk` which prevents it from being called from a different location.
 The make rule for building the firmware is also fragile as it relies on giving the path exactly as it is derived in the make variables.
+- Verilator does not support arbitrary expressions in events yet (https://github.com/verilator/verilator/issues/2184), so mutations that affect the clock or reset signal lead to compilation errors.
+As a workaround, `opt_rmdff` was added to the mutation script in `test_sim.sh`.